arthurreira/TechElshkRepo/README.md

 ### Terraform Configuration

-The custom domain is configured in Terraform and a `CNAME` file is automatically generated in the `app/` directory.
-When you apply Terraform, it will:
+Terraform automatically handles the custom domain setup:
-1. Configure GitHub Pages with the custom domain
+1. **Configures GitHub Pages** with the custom domain (sets it in repository settings automatically)
-2. Generate the `CNAME` file in your app directory
+2. **CNAME file is generated during deployment** (not committed to git for security) - see below

+**No manual configuration needed in GitHub Pages settings** - Terraform does it for you when you apply!

+**Security Note:** The CNAME file is generated dynamically during GitHub Actions deployment and is not committed to the repository.
+You need to set a repository variable:
+- Go to: Repository Settings → Secrets and variables → Actions → Variables
+- Add variable: `BASE_DOMAIN` with your base domain (e.g., `example.com`)

 ### DNS Configuration